Fabulously-Optimized/vanilla-installer-python/docs/support.md

 sudo apt-get install python-tk
 ```

 The issue probably occurs because you haven't installed VanillaInstaller correctly.
-Try running `sh install/linux.sh`, as this command should install all needed dependencies for VanillaInstaller automatically.
+Try running `./install/linux.sh`, as this command should install all needed dependencies for VanillaInstaller automatically.

 ### Other GUI-related issues